Public policy for the common good

-The institute’s work is centred on three major work streams providing a clear-eyed, evidence-based survey of the political and sociological landscape, and the opportunities and challenges for the years ahead.
+The institute’s work is centred on three major work streams: Democracy in a Religious World; The End of Human Rights?; and Strengthening Hope, Renewing Confidence.
+The aim is to provide a clear-eyed, evidence-based survey of the political and sociological landscape, and the opportunities and challenges for the years ahead.

 The PM Glynn Institute has established a new policy program with Uphold & Recognise to develop policy options on how the recommendations of the Uluru Statement from the Heart might be implemented.